TakeLab/podium/docs/source/walkthrough.rst

 Here, for simplicity, we (naively) assume that the content of the Field data will not contain commas.
-Please note that the line which we pass to the ``line2example`` function still contains the newline symbol which you need to strip.
+Please note that the line which we pass to the ``line2example`` function will contain the newline symbol which you need to strip.

 When the ``line2example`` argument is not ``None``, the ``format`` argument will be ignored.

+In addition to datasets in the standard tabular format, we also support loading datasets from `pandas <https://pandas.pydata.org/>`__ :meth:`podium.datasets.Dataset.from_pandas` or the CoNLL column-based data format :class:`podium.datasets.impl.CoNLLUDataset`.

 .. _vocab: